kmcd14/pands-project2021/README.md

 <img src='Images\correlations.PNG'>

 To get a visual representation of these correlations we can use a matrix plots to create a heatmap.
-A matrix plots allows you to plot data as color-encoded matrices.
+A matrix plots allows you to plot data as color-encoded matrices (seaborn.org, 2021).

 <img src='Images\heatmap.png'>